 Myth #2: Teenagers are more difficult to parent

 TRUTH: Teenagers aren’t perfect, but who is?
 Teenagers in foster care desire someone who can provide a stable environment and who truly cares about their well-being and future.
 They need someone like you to be a positive role model.

 Myth #3: I will be left on my own

 TRUTH: Financial help is only a part of the support you will receive.
 Centerstone is committed to supporting both the foster parents and the children.
-Each child has a treatment team to provide support.
+Each child has a treatment team to provide education, training, and support every step of the way.
 Our Family Support Specialists and Supervisors are also available to support families and kids even for after hours emergencies.

-Myth #4: These children are damaged and cannot be helped
+Myth #4: Foster children are damaged and cannot be helped

 TRUTH: Love for and attachment to the children in your home is healthy and needs to occur.
 As a foster parent, you will have the ability to provide a positive influence and make a lifetime of difference for the child and the birth family.
 Your heart will grow with love for each child that you open your home to.